donavanyieh/MobileNetV2-Cifar10/README.md

 # MobileNetV2-Cifar10
-IS420 Introduction to Artificial Intelligence - assignment
+IS420 Introduction to Artificial Intelligence